tgstoecker/MuWU/README.md

 <br>

 # :heavy_check_mark: Tests
 We have included several easily runable tests to demonstrate MuWU's functionality and easy adaptability to a broad range of TE insertion types (under `tests/`).
+Navigating to one of these directories and running either:
+`snakemake --use-conda --cores xx`
+`snakemake --use-conda --cores xx --conda-prefix conda_envs` (when using the singularity container)
+will run the respective test run of the workflow.
+In case of the latter two in which comparisons to [ITIS](https://github.com/Chuan-Jiang/ITIS) and [RelocaTE2](https://github.com/JinfengChen/RelocaTE2) are being made, the final step of the workflow will print comparative results to the console.
+These results are also displayed in the respective README.md of the test directory.

 - [GRID method test with *Mutator* TE (TSD = 9bp) - *Zea mays*](https://github.com/tgstoecker/MuWU/tree/master/tests/MuWU_test_germinal_Mutator)
-- 2
-- 3
+- [GENERIC method test with *mping* TE (TSD = 3bp) - *Oryza sativa*](https://github.com/tgstoecker/MuWU/tree/master/tests/MuWU_ITIS_test_with_mping_TE) based on [ITIS](https://github.com/Chuan-Jiang/ITIS) test data
+- [GENERIC method test with *karma* TE (TSD = 12bp) - *Oryza sativa*](https://github.com/tgstoecker/MuWU/tree/master/tests/MuWU_RelocaTE2_test_with_karma_TE) based on [RelocaTE2](https://github.com/JinfengChen/RelocaTE2) test data

 <br>